marcnischan/miautismapp/README.md

+#### The MiAutism web app for the Autism alliance

+MiAutism is a ratings and reviews site for parents of autistic children to find barbers, restaurants, and places of interest.

-The MiAutism web app uses Brunch (see below or brunch.io) for task automation.
+The MiAutism web app uses AngularJS & Brunch (see below or brunch.io) for task automation.

 # angular-brunch-seed-no-fuss
 ### A starter project for AngularJS using Brunch.io